 Associate Professor, Department of Otolaryngology - Head & Neck Surgery, McGill University.

-Assistant Professor, Department of Otolaryngology-Head & Neck Surgery, University of Colorado Denver.
-Dr. Ramakrishnan is a recent addition to the Sinus Center, having completed his fellowship training in advanced rhinology and skull base surgery at the University of Pennsylvania.
+Dr. Ramakrishnan is an Associate Professor in the Department of Otolaryngology-Head & Neck Surgery at the University of Colorado School of Medicine, where he serves as co-director of the CU Skull Base Program and Director of Rhinology Research.
+He completed his fellowship training in advanced rhinology and skull base surgery at the University of Pennsylvania.
 His areas of expertise include nasal obstruction, chronic sinusitis and nasal polyps, revision sinus surgery, complex sino-orbital diseases, CSF leaks and skull base tumors.

 Amber Luong, MD, PhD, serves as an Associate Professor in the Department of Otorhinolaryngology with a joint appointment within the Center of Immunology and Autoimmune Diseases at the Institute of Molecular Medicine.
 Dr. Luong obtained her MD/PhD at the University of Texas Southwestern Medical Center at Dallas through the NIH sponsored Medical Scientist Training Program.
 Dr. Luong’s clinical interest parallels her research interest in allergic fungal rhinosinusitis as well as the medical and surgical management of refractory chronic rhinosinusitis, sinonasal tumors, CSF leak repairs, and endoscopic orbital and dacryocystorhinostomy surgery.